VinGarcia/ksql/README.md

 tool for interacting with SQL Databases in Golang.

-The core idea on KSQL is to offer an easy to use interface, the actual comunication with the database is decoupled so we can use KSQL on top of `pgx`, `database/sql` and possibly other tools.
+The core idea on KSQL is to offer an easy to use interface, the actual communication with the database is decoupled so we can use KSQL on top of `pgx`, `database/sql` and possibly other tools.
 You can even create you own backend adapter for KSQL which is useful in some situations.